 Predictive focusing

 If you're photographing moving subjects, having the lens focus on the subject as you press the shutter button is not ideal.
 It does not take account of "shutter lag" – the very brief amount of time between pressing the button and the shutter actually opening.
-During this time, the reflex mirror inside a DSLR has to swing up to allow light passing through the lens to reach the sensor at the back of the camera.
-Mirrorless cameras also suffer from shutter lag – when using mechanical shutter, the shutter mechanism has to close and then open again for the exposure.
+In a DSLR, the reflex mirror has to swing up to allow light to reach the sensor at the back of the camera.
+In a mirrorless camera, when using mechanical shutter, the shutter mechanism has to close and then open again for the exposure.

 Shutter lag on modern cameras is very short − typically around 55 milliseconds in many professional cameras, only 20ms on the Canon EOS R3, and up to about 144ms for entry-level models.
 But let's take an average of 100ms and see how far a subject can move in this amount of time.
 Someone walking at a speed of 5km/h covers 1.4m a second.
 In a tenth of a second (100ms), they will cover 0.14m or 14cm.
 This is unlikely to have a major impact on the focus.
 But now imagine you are photographing a racing car travelling at 200km/h.
 This is 40 times the speed of the walker, so the distance covered in a tenth of a second will be more than 5m.
 This could easily throw the image seriously out of focus.